jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Main Street flocked to Netflix because it was a fair deal and a much better product then either DVDs or torrents.
 Film producers got and society's entertainment distribution system upgraded to the Internet Age.

-During this transformation, I was one working at the movie theate and buying DVDs when I could afford them.
+During this transformation, I was working at the movie theater and buying DVDs when I could afford them.
 Like most of Main Street, I got dozens collecting dust somewhere.
-Darth Blockbuster never said he was wrong about DVDs being better and even more moral.
+Darth Blockbuster never said he was wrong about DVDs being better and indeed the moral choice.

 I wonder, do you think the Sith Lord will buy them all back?
 I'll talk half-price.

 Of course not.
-Antagonsits hold back society as long as possible, but when evolution happens, they forget their objections and do what's best for themselves.
+Antagonists hold back society as long as possible.
+But when evolution happens, they forget their objections and do what's best for themselves.
 And that's the point.
 We shouldn't listen to Darth Blockbsuter's complaints or excuses.

-The people on the frontline should follow copy antagonists actions and simply do what's best for ourselves.
+The people on the frontline should copy antagonists' actions and simply do what's best for ourselves.

-Fittinglt, that's why BitTorents aren't dead.
+Fittingly, that's why BitTorents aren't dead.
 While most people don't bother with torrent sites anymore—because Netflix is so much better—our civilization holds torrents in reserve.
 Torrents check and balance the economy in the Internet Age to be sure Main Street isn't taken advantage of again.
 Fairness is the motivation for this insightful GIF.

 ![Battle Scene](/img\diagrams\checks-and-balances-storytelling.jpg)

 If you're wondering, streaming companies are returning the studio system to Hollywood, except the home theatre is replacing the movie theatre.
-The problem is with so many Netflix copy-cats, friends and families aren't watching stories at the same time.
+The problem is with so many Netflix copycats, friends, and families are not watching the same stuff at the same time.
 Making it harder to update our culture with new stories.

-The biggiest problem is the Studio System should never have been outlawed in the first place.
+The biggest problem is the Studio System should never have been outlawed in the first place.
 Which is the topic of my other book [History of the Movies](https://www.techvolution.io/history-of-the-movies/).

 ## We've Blown Up One Death Star, Now Here's How We Win the War

 So Stargazer, we did well with Wikipedia and Netflix.
-Despite antagonism, we upgraded two huge sectors of our society to the Internet Age.
-To keep the momentum going we have to keep making you happy.
+Despite antagonism, we upgraded two large sectors of our society to the Internet Age.
+To keep the momentum going, we have to keep making you happy.

 Imagine if everything was as easy and affordable as Wikipedia and Netflix.
-That happy image will empower us to solve agonizing commutes, claryf confusing insurance contracts, and reduce our over-consumption.
-That's the war you must jump into with lightsabers a-blazin', dicing up old evil tools, to supercharge humanity into the Internet Age.
+That happy image will empower us to solve agonizing commutes, clarify complex insurance contracts, and reduce our over-consumption.
+That's the war you must jump into with lightsabers a-blazin', dicing up old evil tools to supercharge humanity into the Internet Age.

 Note, our lives cut across thousands to millions of problems.
 Thus, our villains are not in a massive group like "the rich" or the "the unions" as old philosophies label.
 Our villains reveal themselves inside thousands of companies, institutions, and organizations of the Industrial Age who fight to keep their version of the Encyclopedia Britannica or DVD alive.

 There's no reason to antagonize.
-There's so much work to be done and glory to be earned in our never ending game of civilization.
+There's so much work to be done and glory to be earned in our never-ending game of civilization.

 Regardless, some people choose to hold humanity back.
 Today, there is an entire class of middlemen, consultants, administrators, managers, and executives who don't know the skills of their industry like nursing, teaching, and (definitely not) cleaning.
 Their power comes from guarding the gates of an Industrial Age technology.

 Together, protagonists and player gods can overcome these antagonists to bring on the Internet Age.
 I know this is possible because history has proven it.
 Our struggle to upgrade civilization was fought generations ago with Darth Blockbuster's master: Darth King.

-Darth King ruled atop a huge hierarchy.
+Darth King ruled atop a vast hierarchy.
 He lived inside gated palaces, using society's money to host splendid banquets and balls.
 His absolute control over society's levers of power was hidden by the Medieval Age's ruling philosophy of the "noble's divine right to rule."

 Slowly, as protagonists invented scientific instruments, books, and guns, the Age of Enlightenment was born.
 With it came values of science, equality, and democracy that turned the people into player gods in the American and French Revolutions.